stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Yeah!

-"How long did she have to suffer Trexel's presence?"
+>"How long did she have to suffer Trexel's presence?"

 My serious answer to this is that I get the feeling that they are quite different in age.
 I think Trexel's probably quite a bit older than Hartro.
-One of the many indignities that Trexel chafes under is the fact that he's, you know, been doing this for quite a long time and is quite a bit older than most of the other people at his level, and therefore his line manager is sort of substantially younger than he.
+One of the many indignities that Trexel chafes under is the fact that he's, you know, been doing this for quite a long time and is quite a bit older than most of the other people at his level, and therefore, his line manager is sort of substantially younger than he.
 So I suspect that Hartro would have gone to school sort of... later.

 #### BEN

-I don't really have any conception of how old Trexel is, 'cause quite frankly I don't want to know.
+I don't really have any conception of how old Trexel is 'cause, quite frankly, I don't want to know.
 He's one of those people that you're like, I just--

 #### TIM